Intuned/intuned-api-sdk-typescript/docs/models/components/asyncrunpendingresponsestatus.md

 # AsyncRunPendingResponseStatus

-The status of the asynchronous operation
+The status of the run

 ## Values